dlarocque/algorithm-visualizer/README.md

 # AlgorithmVisualizer
 A program for visualizing simple sorting algorithms

-Main method in VisAlgs.java opens a window displaying an unsorted array of integers, with lengths representing the values of each integer in the array.
-The method will then sort the array using one of the three sorting algorithms, (Bubble, Selection, Insertion).

-I would like to add a menu where the user can select which sorting algorithm they would like to see be used to sort using JButtons.
+A Menu with JButtons lets the user select which sorting algorithm they would like to see be used to sort the array.

-Stats to compare the sorting speeds would be a later addition.
+-Having problems trying to get the arrays to display after getting the buttons to be clicked.